Change Management Specialist Jobs in USA with Visa Sponsorship

 Which visa types are available to Change Management Specialists seeking U.S. sponsorship?

-The H-1B is the most common path for this role and requires employer sponsorship and lottery selection.
+The H-1B visa is the most common path for this role and requires employer sponsorship and lottery selection.
 Canadian and Mexican nationals can pursue the TN visa under the management consultant category, which does not involve a lottery and can be obtained at the border.
 Individuals with exceptional professional recognition may qualify for the O-1A.
-Australians may use the E-3, which has no lottery and is significantly easier to obtain.
+Australians may use the E-3 visa, which has no lottery and is significantly easier to obtain.

 What degree does an employer need to sponsor for a Change Management Specialist?